influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/administration/config.md

 The compact full write cold duration is the duration at which the engine will compact all TSM files in a shard if it hasn't received a write or delete.

 Environment variable: `INFLUXDB_DATA_COMPACT_FULL_WRITE_COLD_DURATION`

+### max-concurrent-compactions = 0

+The maximum number of concurrent full and level [compactions](/influxdb/v1.3/concepts/storage_engine/#compactions) that can run at one time.
+A value of 0 results in runtime.GOMAXPROCS(0) used at runtime.
+This setting does not apply to cache snapshotting.

 ### max-series-per-database = 1000000